Neoproterozoic: Paleobiology

+The widespread proliferation of marine algae during the Neoproterozoic caused an increased flux of algal particulate matter to benthic environments, stimulating the evolution of microbial eukaryotic predators.

 Terminal period

 The nomenclature for the terminal period of the Neoproterozoic Era has been unstable.
 Russian and Nordic geologists referred to the last period of the Neoproterozoic as the Vendian, while Chinese geologists referred to it as the Sinian, and most Australians and North Americans used the name Ediacaran.